opendcl/OpenDCL/Studio/DEU/Content/Samples/DistSampleReadMe.txt

                             wrapped in lisp (note, OpenDCL studio does this for you when you save it to .lsp format).

-    DistSample1.lsp       - LISP Source, uses DistSample.odce if running as
+    DistSample1.lsp       - LISP Source, uses DistSample.odcl if running as
                             lisp.
 If running as vlx attempts to load DistSample.odcl.lsp as a text resource that has been compiled to the vlx file.